laurendelong21/MARS/README.md

 **Creating customize config file**

-> To create your own config file, detailed explainantion for the parameters can be found in the [README file in the configs folder](configs/README.md).
+> To create your own config file, detailed explanantion for the parameters can be found in the [README file in the configs folder](configs/README.md).

 **Invalid permissions to run code**